-Celine Zhou the owner of Delight Patisserie had only been in America a couple of years when she decided to start a business.
-The inspiration for her company began with a vacation to France.
+Celine Zhou the owner of Delight Patisserie had only been in America a couple of years when she decided to start a business, and the inspiration for her company began with a vacation to France.
 It was there she fell in love with their tea cakes.
-While back in America she searched for a similar pastry yet found none in comparison.
+While back in America, she searched for a similar pastry yet found none in comparison.
 She returned to France to study under Chef Jacques Dantas; together they developed their own recipes.

 Celine first turned to the SBDC for support in January 2019.
 She was looking for knowledge, industry contacts, and direction.
 She was introduced to Larry Johnson, an advisor at the El Camino College SBDC and a veteran of the food industry.
 Larry provided Celine with a fast track education, covering everything from industry vehicular to how to negotiate contracts with manufacturers.